William FitzHugh, 4th Baron FitzHugh

 William FitzHugh, 4th Baron FitzHugh (c.
-1399 – 22 October 1452) was an English nobleman and Member of Parliament.
+1399 – 22 October 1452) was an English nobleman.

 Born at Ravensworth, North Riding of Yorkshire, England.
 He was the son of Henry FitzHugh, 3rd Baron FitzHugh and Elizabeth Grey.
 He served as a peer in Parliament from 1429 to 1450.

 FitzHugh married, before 18 November 1406, at Ravensworth, Margery Willoughby, daughter of William Willoughby, 5th Baron Willoughby de Eresby, and Lucy le Strange, by whom he had a son and seven daughters: